milkcircle/milkcircle.github.io/julia.md

 ---

-although i am not with you here you’ll know i’m with you far and near
+although i am not with you here
+you’ll know i’m with you far and near

-i am the warmth that quells your fears i am the salt inside your tears
+i am the warmth that quells your fears
+i am the salt inside your tears

-i am the chirps that songbirds sing i am the calm that breezes bring
+i am the chirps that songbirds sing
+i am the calm that breezes bring

-i am the heartbeats in your chest i am your spices and your zest
+i am the heartbeats in your chest
+i am your spices and your zest

-and though you must now carry on i am not gone
+and though you must now carry on
 i am not gone

+i am not gone

+---

+i hope you stay dry
+goodbye, goodbye